GNOME/gimp-macos-build/README.md

 mirror](https://github.com/GNOME/gimp-macos-build) of this repository.
 To get access to the Circle-CI build administration, packagers need to ask for admin access to this Github repository.

+Also, because CircleCI does not support arm64 builds (at this point we haven't ported to it), we are using MacStadium to build the arm64 builds.

+## Building

+See [scripts/README.md](scripts/README.md) for details on how to build locally and on CircleCI.

+**Note**: CircleCI is currently set up to build the `master` and `gimp-2-10` branchs on a nightly basis (and pulls the latest GIMP code from the same branches on the [GIMP repo](https://gitlab.gnome.org/GNOME/gimp).
+It also builds any branch of this repo that is pushed to.

+## Releases

+For releases, create a release branch, and go into the `/ports/gimp` directory and edit the `Portfile` to update the version number and set the correct release tag (there are examples which are commented out).
+Then push the branch to this repo and CircleCI will build it.

+When ready, the branch can be merged to `master` and the release can be tagged on this repo (use the same tag).
+That build will be the release build (in the Circle CI artifacts).
+There will be two builds, one for arm64 and one for x86_64.

+Once everything is fine with the release, create a new branch for going back to building the head release.
+Update the version appropriately in the `Portfile` and set to pulling the `master` branch of the GIMP repo.
+Once this is working properly, merge the new branch back to `master`.

 # Prerequisites for local build (Draft) ##